GeorgiosIoannouCoder/nyc-open-data-311-service-requests/README.md

 ## ER-Diagram

-**This is the ER-Diagram that I created to normalize the data in third normal form and thus organize the dataset.**
+**This is the ER-Diagram that I created to normalize the data in third normal form and thus organize the dataset.
+I created 15 tables from the 1 table that was given in the original dataset.**

 <img src="GEORGIOS_IOANNOU_Project_1.png" alt="ER-Diagram">